stephwuh/khaki-apps/README.md

 This React web app allows users to track their job applications.

-I worked on this seemingly simple project to practice test driven development and unit testing with Jest and RTL (React Testing Library), as well as practice using Bootstrap to easily apply styling and mobile responsiveness.
+I worked on this seemingly simple project to practice test driven development and unit testing with Jest and React Testing Library, as well as practice using Bootstrap to easily apply styling and mobile responsiveness.

 Regarding test driven development, I made sure to ahere to the following process:
 (1) write failing unit tests of test cases based on software requirements